iamenderman/iamenderman/README.md

 - 👋 Hi, I’m @iamenderman
 - 👀 I’m interested in you
-- 🌱 I’m currently learning about your intrests interests
+- 🌱 I’m currently learning about your intrests
 - 💞️ I’m looking to collaborate on, starting a new family
 - 📫 How to reach me @enderking on grinder